SIF Glossary and InstructionsGlossary and instructions for reporting CBEDS School Information Form (SIF) data.

 Return to CBEDS-ORA Glossary and Instructions web page.

-SIF Section A. Full-Time Equivalent of Classified Staff
+School Information Form (SIF) Section A. Full-Time Equivalent (FTE) of Classified Staff

-Glossary and instructions for reporting school Full-Time Equivalent of Classified Staff data.
+Glossary and instructions for reporting school full-time equivalent (FTE) of Classified Staff data.

 Classified Staff Employee